Being an effective leader includes many aspects, from experience and knowledge right through to planning and strategy.

 Successful leaders are quick to share their knowledge and do what they can to empower others.
 They want to grow the leadership and professional skills in members of their team.

-5. Take Responsibility
+5. Take responsibility

 There is nothing worse than a leader who will step aside and let one of their team members take the blame for an unfortunate situation or outcome.

-“A good leader takes a little more than his share of the blame, a little less than his share of the credit.” – Arnold H. Glasow
+A good leader takes a little more than his share of the blame, a little less than his share of the credit. – Arnold H. Glasow

-6. Show Empathy
+6. Show empathy

 A successful leader has a high level of emotional intelligence.
 They have an understanding of where the other person is coming from, even if they disagree with them.